Neighborhood Matters: Your ZIP Code And Your Health

 Neighbors Unite To Fight The ZIP Code Curse

-According to the Virginia Commonwealth University Center on Society and Health, there are many complex factors that combine to determine why some neighborhoods are healthier than others, even within the same city or county.
+According to the Virginia Commonwealth University Center on Society and Health, there are complex reasons why some neighborhoods – even within the same city or county– are healthier than others.

-From the Virginia Commonwealth University Center on Society and Health:
+The Virginia Commonwealth University Center on Society and Health also finds:

 Opportunities for residents to exercise, walk, or cycle may be limited, and some neighborhoods are unsafe for children to play outside.

-Learn more about how ZIP code impacts health from the Virginia Commonwealth University Center on Society and Health's amazing life-expectancy maps.
+Search your ZIP code using the Robert Wood Johnson Foundation's mapping tool.
+Learn more about how ZIP code impacts health in your own city at the Virginia Commonwealth University Center on Society and Health.